 Low-risk, seamless operational logistics with Nanoracks’ mission management services allows for rapid, flexible, and unique access to the orbital environment for pathfinder missions or prototype testing.

-Outpost’s first in-space technology demonstration mission will fly on SpaceX’s Transporter 5.
-Nanoracks will launch a self-contained hosted payload platform to demonstrate on-orbit debris-free robotic metal cutting.
-This demonstration opens the door to further Outpost development, including physical modification of upper stages.
+Outpost’s first in-space technology demonstration mission flew in May 2022.
+Nanoracks launched a self-contained hosted payload platform to demonstrate on-orbit debris-free robotic metal cutting.
+This demonstration opened the door to further Outpost development, including physical modification of upper stages.